YarnMeister/workshop-guide-app/EXTERNAL_API_ACCESS.md

    - Track request count in your application
    - Implement client-side throttling (e.g., max 90 req/min)
    - Log rate limit errors for debugging

 ---

+## Large Export Considerations

+- Insight endpoints are intentionally aggregated and **not** suitable for bulk exports.
+- The raw search feed enforces a `limit` of 100 rows per request; script paginated pulls (incrementing `offset`) when you need full-state or multi-year snapshots.
+- Insert short pauses between page requests to avoid hitting rate limits and to keep your job resilient.
+- Stream results to disk or a database instead of holding every row in memory when exporting large datasets.

+---